guardian/facebook-web-clients/authorizer.md

 authorizer.login()
 ----------------

-Prompts your user to log into facebook and authorize the relevent Guardian app.
+If not logged in, prompts your user to log into facebook and authorize the relevent Guardian app.

 This may generate a popup dialog prompting the user for their username and password.
+To prevent popup blockers from supressing the dialog this call must be made as a direct result of a user action (e.g. a button click) and within the same execution scope (ie. not resulting from a callback).

-To prevent popup blockers from supressing the dialog this call must be made as a direct result of a user action (eg button click) and within the same execution scope (ie. not resulting from a callback).
+After logging in, authorizer will fetch basic user data (see below)

 ```
     authorizer.login().then(function (FB) {